 We also account for your lifestyle choices.
-If you spend $100 on groceries and we know you’re a vegetarian, you'd have a different carbon footprint than an omnivore would.
+If you spend $100 on groceries and we know you’re a vegetarian, you have a different carbon footprint than a meat eater.

-We use academic and publicly available data sources to develop our estimation algorithms and rigorously test them on new data to improve them.
-Every once in a while we might ask you for more information to improve our estimates.
+We use rigorous, academic data sources to develop our estimation algorithms, review them with experts, and rigorously test them on new data.
+Every once in a while we might ask you for more info to improve our estimates.

-Joro uses the Plaid API to connect with your credit and debit cards, the same API that top fintech players use, including Venmo.
+Joro uses the Plaid API to connect with your credit and debit cards, the same industry standard API that Venmo uses.
+Joro does not store any sensitive information on our servers.
 Plaid provides bank-level security, encrypts sensitive data, passed a SOC2 audit, and regularly undergoes compliance testing.